DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [VMware Spring Cloud Gateway for Kubernetes v1.2.0 release](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/1.2/scg-k8s/GUID-release-notes.html)

-     The main new features of this version: separate the TLS configuration of client entrance and upstream application service communication, expand the authority of customizing and extending cloud secret management, increase the circuit breaker status indicator, add global and each API route response cache configuration, and add JSON Filters for request translation to gRPC upstream services, podOverrides added to configure K8s pod override on API Gateway instances, API Gateway can now be deployed via a standalone JAR.
+     The main new features of this version: separate the TLS configuration of client entrance and upstream application service communication, expand the authority of customizing and extending cloud secret management, increase the circuit breaker status metric, add global and each API route response cache configuration, and add JSON Filters for request translation to gRPC upstream services, podOverrides added to configure K8s pod override on API Gateway instances, API Gateway can now be deployed via a standalone JAR.

 ### W, Z